 2. Planned maintenance

-This is the scheduling of maintenance roles based on measured and/or predicted failure rates.
+As oppose to Reactive Maintenance, this is the scheduling of maintenance roles based on measured and/or predicted failure rates.
 It reduces any instances of unplanned stoppage, allows for servicing plans during off-work hours, and reduces inventory through enhanced control of both failure-prone and wear-prone parts.

 3. Quality maintenance